FIDDLE LEAF FIG

 WATER WHEN DRY

-Give a Fiddle a thorough soak rather than small, frequent waterings.
+Give a fiddle a thorough soak rather than small, frequent waterings.
 Water until it drains out, then allow the soil to dry before the next drink.

 HIGH HUMIDITY